usegalaxy-eu/operations/preserving-hardlinks.md

 ## Working with multiple file names

 Still there, well beyond the 280-character default attention span?
-Excellent, for now we are ready to discuss the pracgtical side.
+Excellent, for now we are ready to discuss the practical side.
 How are (multiple) file names created and removed or preserved?

 Inode links are *created*